wwesley294/Udacity-TheDogWhisperer/README.md

 Accurately identifying dog breeds has long been a problem for human eyes and brains.
 The Dog Whisperer lays the algorithmic foundation for a mobile or web app that can accept a user-supplied image and provide a result instantly.
 In other words, the algorithm must not only be accurate but also efficient enough to be executed on a mobile or web platform.

+## Metrics

+- Recognize dog/human in an image and identify the respective breed with a 75.0% accuracy rate.
+75.0% was a reasonable comprise between usability and presence of mixed-breed dogs.

+- Capacity to complete the above in under 30 seconds considering future deployment as a mobile app.

 ## Libraries

 The following libraries are required to execute the Dog Whisperer: